Skip to content

 Check the listing details in order

-When you open a local listing, read it like a checklist rather than an advertisement.
+Also you open a local listing, read it like a checklist rather than an advertisement.
 Start with the suburb and address, then check the phone number, website, opening hours and map link.
 If the repairer has a strong rating but no current contact path, keep a second option on your shortlist.

 Look for practical service signals.
 A listing that mentions laptop screens, charging ports or data recovery is more relevant for hardware work than a broad IT support listing.
-A listing that points to remote support may be useful for software setup, but it will not help much if the computer will not power on.
+A listing that points to remote support can be useful for software setup, but it will not help much if the computer will not power on.

 What a useful first phone call sounds like